alerta/vagrant-try-alerta/README.md

 Try Alerta using Vagrant
 ========================

-To run Riemann and Alerta in a virtual machine run:
+To run Alerta in a virtual machine run:

 ```
 $ git clone https://github.com/alerta/vagrant-try-alerta.git